 A seminar course in which students conduct a small-scale research project based on their own research proposal.
 Students are introduced to appropriate forms and practices for conducting the project and presenting the results.

 ARTE 698 Thesis

 The thesis topic is chosen in consultation with the thesis supervisor, and is approved by the thesis advisory committee.
 Students produce a thesis proposal; conduct the proposed inquiry; produce the thesis; and present it orally to their thesis advisory committee.
-Guidelines for the thesis are described in Thesis Preparation and Thesis Examination Regulations available from the School of Graduate Studies and Art Education's Master of Arts Thesis Procedures available from the department's programs office.
+Guidelines for the thesis are described in Thesis

+Preparation and Thesis Examination Regulations available from the School of Graduate Studies and Art Education's Master of Arts Thesis Procedures available from the department's programs office.

-Scholarly Thesis (12 credits)
+Scholarly Thesis (24 credits)

-Students develop a scholarly thesis in consultation with the faculty supervisor.
-The thesis is a minimum of 15,000 words and must address implications for art education.
-The thesis is presented to the advisory committee for evaluation which includes an oral examination.
+Students develop a research based scholarly thesis in consultation with the faculty supervisor.
+The thesis is a minimum of 20,000 words and must address a research question or problem through an empirical or philosophical investigation.
+The thesis must include a discussion that documents the student's reflections upon the methods and procedures employed, and the actual findings that resulted from an examination of the problem.
+The thesis culminates in a discussion of its implications for art education theory and/or practice.
+The thesis is presented to the advisory committee for evaluation, and for defence in an oral examination.

-Studio Inquiry and Essay (12 credits)
+Studio-based Thesis (24 credits)

-Students develop a cohesive body of artwork for presentation, with the guidance of the faculty supervisor.
-In the essay (6,000-10,000 words) students address the connections between art-making and art-teaching practices.
-The artwork and essay are presented to the advisory committee.
+Students develop a cohesive body of artwork for presentation and a minimum 10,000 word written thesis component comprising a review of literature and other relevant resources, a theoretical and methodological contextualization, a critical reflection on the project and its outcomes, a linking of art making with art education and other areas of analysis as deemed necessary by the student and the student's advisory committee.
+The artwork and text, together comprising the thesis, are presented to the advisory committee.
 Evaluation includes an oral examination on both components.

-Teaching Project and Report (12 credits)
+Teaching-based Thesis (24 credits)

-Students organize and conduct a professional project directly related to art education, with the guidance of the faculty supervisor.
+Students organize and conduct a professional teaching project, develop a teaching dossier, and write a thesis text directly related to art education, with the guidance of the faculty supervisor.
 The project may be carried out on site in an educational setting or institution.
-In the report (6,000-10,000 words) students document, analyze and evaluate the project.
-Evaluation includes an oral examination on the outcome of the project.
+In the written component of the thesis (minimum10,000 words) students document, analyze and evaluate the project, presenting a literature review, a theoretical and methodological contextualization, and a critical reflection on the project and its outcomes.
+Evaluation includes an oral examination on this text, on the teaching portfolio, and on the outcomes of the project.

-ARTE 664 Independent Study (3 credits) ARTE 665 Independent Study (3 credits)
+ARTE 664 Independent Study(3 credits)

+ARTE 665 Independent Study (3 credits)

 The following courses are cross-listed at the MA and PhD levels:

 MA PhD

 ARTE 606 ARTE 806

 ARTE 660 ARTE 850

 ARTE 670 ARTE 870

-ARTE 672 ARTE 872

-ARTE 682 ARTE 882

-Top

-5 of 5

-2011-12 >
+ARTE 672 ARTE 872 ARTE 682 ARTE 882 Graduate Studies > Publications and References > Graduate Calendar > Current > Faculty of Fine Arts >

 Art History

-EV Complex, EV 3.817

-Tel.: 514-848-2424 ext.
-5392; Fax: 514-848-4584

-E-mail: ahgrad@alcor.concordia.ca Website: art-history.concordia.ca

-Faculty

-Professors:
+Back to Original Version

+Art History Website

+Doctor of/Doctorate in Philosophy (Art History) Master of/Magisteriate in Arts (Art History)

+Doctor of/Doctorate in Philosophy (Art History)

+Admission Requirements.
+Those applying for either full-time or part-time admission must possess a Master of Arts degree or its equivalent in Art History.
+Applications must include a thesis research project accompanied by a letter of support from the proposed supervisor in the department.
+Prospective students should therefore contact individual professors, or the Graduate Program Director, to find the right supervisor for their doctoral research project.

+Admission Criteria.